Floorp-Projects/Floorp/docs/contributing/pocket-guide-shipping-firefox.rst

 In these situations an uplift can be requested to take a recent landing in mozilla-central and merge specific bits to another repository outside the standard train model.
-After the request is made within Bugzilla, `Release Management <release management>` will assess the potential risk and will make a decision on whether it’s accepted.
+After the request is made within Bugzilla, :ref:`Release Management <release management>` will assess the potential risk and will make a decision on whether it’s accepted.

 Further Reading/Useful links: